Financial-Times/coronavirus-excess-mortality-data/README.md

 ## Sources

-The data re-published here has been gathered and standardised from the following [official sources](sources.md):
+The data published here has been gathered and standardised from the following [official sources](sources.md):

 | id | region           | category   | country        | iso | agency                                                                                                                                                                                                                                  |
 |----:|------------------|------------|----------------|-----|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|